 Applications are invited for a 2-3 year computational postdoctoral research

-position in the Schatz laboratory of Quantitative Biology at Cold Spring Harbor
+position in the Schatz laboratory at Johns Hopkins University.

-Laboratory.
-The researcher will develop novel methods for large-scale DNA and
+The researcher will develop novel methods for large-scale DNA-seq,

-methods for discovering de novo mutations related to autism, or for assembling
+somatic mutations related to cancer, or for assembling

 and analyzing large complex plant genomes.